Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Introduction

 We start by introducing in Section~\ref{sec:mcmc} the sampling of particle systems by a standard Metropolis algorithm.
-We then study in depth in Section~\ref{sec:ecmc} the ECMC method with standard translational flow, and such directly in a PDMP framework which allows to derive the necessary requirements as rotational invariance of the probability flows or the minimum event rate.
+We then study in depth in Section~\ref{sec:ecmc} the ECMC method with standard translational flow, and such directly in a PDMP framework which allows to derive the necessary requirements as rotational invariance of the probability flows and the minimum event rate.
 We also illustrate the standard translational ECMC on isotropic particle systems.
-We then present in Section~\ref{sec:flow} how to generalize such study to more general deterministic flows and discuss the design of rotational flows for hard disks and for anisotropic bidimensional dimers.
+Section~\ref{sec:flow} generalizes such study to more general deterministic flows and we discuss in Section~\ref{sec:rot} the design of rotational flows for hard spheres and for anisotropic bidimensional dimers.
 Finally, we study the impact of the flow nature on the numerical performances in a system of bidimensional hard spheres and dimers in Section~\ref{sec:numerics}.